-We will seek the views of other stakeholders, such as local groups who use National Parks and AONBs, and those who care passionately about them to establish their priorities for using Visual Impact Provision funding.
-The Stakeholder Advisory Group will help shape and inform how this wider consultation will work.
+We sought and will continue to seek the views of other stakeholders, such as local groups who use AONBs and National Parks and those who care passionately about them, to establish their priorities for using Visual Impact Provision funding.
+The Stakeholder Advisory Group helped shape and inform how this wider consultation works.

-We will engage with:
+We engage with:

-- landowner groups and landowners - affected National Park authorities - local planning authorities - AONB conservation boards and management units/partnerships - amenity societies such as the Friends of individual National Parks and AONBs - organisations with an interest in the environment (e.g. the Wildlife Trusts, RSPB) - bodies such as Consumer Futures and the Major Energy Users' Council, which represent electricity consumers - other electricity transmission and distribution owners - groups established by the distribution network operators (DNOs) to advise on where DNO lines should be placed underground
+- landowner groups and landowners affected - National Park authorities and local planning authorities - AONB partnership boards and management units/partnerships - amenity societies such as the Friends of individual AONBs and National Parks - organisations with an interest in the environment (e.g. the Wildlife Trusts, RSPB) - bodies such as Citizens Advice and the Major Energy Users' Council, which represent electricity consumers - other electricity transmission and distribution owners - groups established by the distribution network operators (DNOs) to advise on where DNO lines should be placed underground

-The final decision on how to undertake wider consultation will be made in collaboration with the Stakeholder Advisory Group.
-We expect to proactively reach out to stakeholders, though our website; though one-to-one meetings with representatives of the organisations that represent the interests of groups of stakeholder; and though written consultations.
+The final decision on how to undertake wider consultation is made in collaboration with the Stakeholder Advisory Group.
+We proactively reach out to stakeholders, through our website and individual websites for major projects and the LEI; through one-to-one meetings with representatives of the organisations that represent the interests of groups of stakeholders; and through written consultations.

-As clearer priorities emerge and proposed projects are refined, we will engage further with these groups (for example, in the case of new underground cables, establishing acceptable route corridors and alignments) in line with the principles laid out in our published Approach to the Design and Routeing of New Electricity Transmission Lines10.
+As proposed projects are refined, we will engage further with these groups (for example, in the case of new underground cables, establishing acceptable route corridors and alignments) in line with the principles laid out in our published Approach to Consenting.
 At this point we will carry out project-specific consultation before seeking to secure the necessary planning permissions and consents.

-Project information, updates and documentation will be shared through our dedicated website.
+Project information, updates and documentation are shared through our dedicated website and the dedicated website of each individual project.